ferreteleco/ferreteleco/README.md

  </p>
 </div>

 I am a telecommunications engineer with specialization in radio communications (and a thing for software development).
-This profile is not updated often and the repositories rarely will be more than snippets, proofs of concept or unpolished prototypes, but my major focus is on the projects I carry out at work.
+This profile is not updated often and the repositories rarely will be more than snippets, proofs of concept or unpolished prototypes, since my major focus is on the projects I carry out at work.
 ____

 <p align="center">